cwarner-mdsol/terraform-medanalytics/README.md

 Provide a Terraform plan that:

-SINGLE INSTANCE - Spins up one (1) ec2 instance of the following types (c5.4xlarge, m5.4xlarge, r5.4xlarge) dependent on the environment backed by two (2) gp2 ebs volume.
+SINGLE INSTANCE - Spins up one (1) ec2 instance of the following types (c5.4xlarge, m5.4xlarge, r5.4xlarge) dependent on the environment backed by two (2) gp2 ebs volumes.
 A default minimum 50 GiB for the root partition and 100 GiB for the Tableau Server, provisioned iops will be optional.
 Default operating system will be Ubuntu 16.04.
 The VPC for spin up will be either vpc-be39dfda which is our development vpc or vpc-e6033282 which is our production vpc account.

-CLUSTERED INSTANCE - Spins up three (3) ec2 instances of the following types (c5.4xlarge, m5.4xlarge, r5.4xlarge) dependent on the environment backed by two (2) gp2 ebs volume.
+CLUSTERED INSTANCE - Spins up three (3) ec2 instances of the following types (c5.4xlarge, m5.4xlarge, r5.4xlarge) dependent on the environment backed by two (2) gp2 ebs volumes.
 A default minimum 50 GiB for the root partition and 100 GiB for the Tableau Server, provisioned iops will be optional.
 Default operating system will be Ubuntu 16.04.
 The VPC for spin up will be either vpc-be39dfda which is our development vpc or vpc-e6033282 which is our production vpc account.

 CLUSTERED INSTANCE - Create an ELB and target group.
 Register all three ec2 instances into a target group.